esperanto-tx/esperanto-tx.github.io/_posts/en/2013-05-25-Dallas_International_Festival.md

 <!--more-->
 --------------------------
-Klaku suben por spekti la fotoj (Click below to view the photos)
+Click below to view the photos
 {% include gallery %}